matt-bentley/AspNetCore.EventSourcing/README.md

 Clean Architecture is used to split the projects used into the following layers:

-- Presentation - Web and API projects
+- Presentation - API project
 - Application - Application services
 - Core - Domain logic and Entities
 - Infrastucture - Services for working with external systems e.g. database, event bus